ssaxon/xsp/README.md

 This is an implementation of the XSP scripting engine, that deliberately avoids some of the poor design choices in the original which enables us to provide significantly better performance.

 > #### Poor design choices?
-> One example of a poor design choice in the original XSP script engine was the ability to assign global variables inside of a subroutine.
+> One example of a poor design choice in the original XSP script engine from 1998 was the ability to assign global variables inside of a subroutine.
 What this meant was that you could have code generating an XSL transform, or even just performing a query, that depended on a global variable that could change at any time.
 By removing the ability to set global variables, we can cache content in a reliable way and avoid significant reprocessing.

 ## What is XSP?